 - Build your self-esteem.
 You can begin to separate from the events of your past and become the person you’d like to be.

-If you would like to work through your traumatic childhood experiences with a trained and experience therapist, and begin to feel safer in the world, get in touch with us.
+If you would like to work through your complex trauma or traumatic childhood experiences with a trained and experience therapist, and begin to feel safer in the world, get in touch with us.
 We will match you with a suitable therapist who can help you.
-Call 020 8673 4545 or email [email protected] We have appointments available seven days a week at our centres in Tooting and Clapham.
+Contact our team by calling 020 8673 4545 or email [email protected] We have appointments available seven days a week at our centres in Tooting and Clapham.